KalkiInfinite/GymJam/README.md

 # GymJam

-Miniproject focused on building a interactive webapp educating people on workouts
+Miniproject focused on building a interactive webapp educating people on workouts.